seanjgildea/CoreSpring5CertificationGuide/README.md

 ### Multiple Choice Exam Tips

+- Many people recommend answering the questions you know *first* and coming back to the ones you don't know at the end.
-- Read the entire question.
-Read a multi-choice question in its entirety before glancing over the answer options. ...
+- Read a multi-choice question in its entirety before glancing over the answer options...
 - Answer the question in your mind first, then scan the answers.
-- *Flag* the ones you're not sure and come back later
-- Eliminate wrong answers. ...
+- Eliminate the wrong answers.
-- Read every answer option. ...
+- Read every answer option even if you think you already have the answer.
-- Answer the questions you know first.
 - Look for *Absolute* and *negative* mentions